-6 credit hours of lecture (2 courses) 2 credit hours of related laboratory (2 labs) Selected from approved core courses
+6 credit hours of lecture (2 courses)

+2 credit hours of related laboratory (2 labs) selected from approved CLE courses

-The University Provost has implemented an administrative change to Area 4 of the Core Curriculum, due to budget priorities and insufficient resources for basic science laboratory courses.
-The University Provost has approved the following, effective June 24, 2003 for all students entering Fall 2003 and beyond: Waiver of the 2 credit hours of related laboratory courses as stated in Area 4 for all majors that do not wish to require a laboratory component.
+The University Provost has implemented an administrative change to Area 4 of the Curriculum for Liberal Education, due to budget priorities and insufficient resources for basic science laboratory courses.
+The University Provost has approved the following, effective June 24, 2003 for all students entering Fall 2003 and thereafter: Waiver of the 2 credit hours of related laboratory courses as stated in Area 4 for all majors that do not wish to require a laboratory component.
 NOTE: this waiver does not eliminate any credit from the total required for graduation for each major.
 The 2 credit hours eliminated from Area 4 must be made up as free electives.
-Students should consult with their advisor about Core requirements in their division of the colege.
+Students should consult with their advisor about CLE Area 4 requirements in their specific college or department.